return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_drm_c.rst

 -----------

 Configure the output part of VSP DRM pipeline for the given frame \ ``cfg``\ .width and \ ``cfg``\ .height.
-This sets up formats on the BRU source pad, the WPF0 sink and source pads, and the LIF sink pad.
+This sets up formats on the blend unit (BRU or BRS) source pad, the WPF sink and source pads, and the LIF sink pad.

+The \ ``pipe_index``\  argument selects which DRM pipeline to setup.
+The number of available pipelines depend on the VSP instance.

-As the media bus code on the BRU source pad is conditioned by the configuration of the BRU sink 0 pad, we also set up the formats on all BRU sinks, even if the configuration will be overwritten later by
+As the media bus code on the blend unit source pad is conditioned by the configuration of its sink 0 pad, we also set up the formats on all blend unit sinks, even if the configuration will be overwritten later by
 \ :c:func:`vsp1_du_setup_rpf`\ .
-This ensures that the BRU configuration is set to a well defined state.
+This ensures that the blend unit configuration is set to a well defined state.

 Return 0 on success or a negative error code on failure.